-A host environment provides platform-specific objects and functions additionally to the language core.
-Web browsers give means to control web pages.
+A host environment provides platform-specific objects and functions additional to the language core.
+Web browsers give a means to control web pages.
 Node.JS provides server-side features, and so on.

 There’s a “root” object called

 window.
 It has two roles:

 - Second, it represents the “browser window” and provides methods to control it.